 Parking permits are $20.00 for each Fall or Spring semester and $10.00 for Summer intersession.

-Parking permits may be requested by visiting www.permitsales.net/CerroCoso.
-If paying by credit or debit card, your permit will be mailed to the address you provide with your order.
-If paying by cash, check or third party agency/organization, you must still request your permit online and then visit the Admissions and Records Office to pay or provide third-party documentation.
+Parking permits may be requested by visiting [ link disabled, no need to purchase a pass for Summer 2023 ].
+Your permit will be mailed to the address you provide with your order.
+If paying by cash, check, or third party agency/organization, you must still request your permit online and then visit the Admissions and Records Office to pay or provide third-party documentation.
 After your payment is processed, you will receive an e-mail with a temporary permit to print and use until you receive your actual permit.

 One day parking permits are available in Admissions and Records for $1.00 each or at the parking kiosks located in the Main and Gymnasium Parking Lot.

 Decal parking permits are to be affixed to the inside lower left (driver’s side) corner of the front windshield allowing full visibility of the vehicle identification number.